 A multinational plans for the future

 TotalEnergies’ Mike Sangster highlighted the firm’s commitment to a balanced approach between investing in oil and gas while reducing emissions from these projects, outlining several initiatives aimed at achieving this, such as eliminating flaring, reducing methane emissions, and improving the efficiency of plants and turbines to lower CO2 output.
-While TotalEnergies continues to develop oil and gas operations, Sangster noted that the company is also heavily investing in electricity, integrated power, and renewables, which is reflected in their global investment strategy.
+While TotalEnergies continues to develop oil and gas operations, Sangster noted that the company is also heavily investing in electricity, integrated power, and renewables, which is reflected in its global investment strategy.

 Africa, Sangster stressed, remains central to TotalEnergies’ production strategy, with its projects in Namibia as well as renewable energy projects in Uganda and Mozambique, including solar and wind ventures already in operation.
 He stressed that the company aims to maintain a balance between oil and gas and renewables across its global and African operations, leveraging new technologies to boost clean energy production.

-“For example, in Nigeria last year, we became the first company to eliminate routine flaring in any of our operations.
+“For example, in Nigeria last year we became the first company to eliminate routine flaring in any of our operations.
 With new projects, we use a closed flare where the gas that would have been flared in the past can be used for the domestic gas market or for the export market.”

 TotalEnergies, he said, currently emits 18kg of CO2 per barrel of oil equivalent produced, with a goal to lower this to 13kg by 2028.